 multi-media installation (2022)

-curated by carla peca, with sound by serafin aebli
+curated by Carla Peca, with sound by Serafin Aebli

 «The catastrophe without event is characterized by disparate, diffuse, and ultimately undefinable scenarios, temporalities, localities, and processes.
 The bleak underlying feeling today is that the continuation of the present will inevitably lead to a radical break or collapse.
 No one knows, however, exactly how this will come about.» // Eva Horn in Future as Catastrophy, 2022